-Murrumbidgee Council is the Crown Land Manager pursuant to the relevant provisions of the Crown Land Management Act 2016 and has the responsibility for the ongoing management and care of the reserves listed above.
+Murrumbidgee Council is the Crown Land Manager pursuant to the relevant provisions of the Crown Land Management Act 2016 and has the responsibility for the ongoing management and care of the reserve listed above.

-The Plan of Management for Areas of Cultural Significance: The Willows was adopted on 23 July 2024.
+The Plan of Management for Areas of Cultural Significance - Jerilderie Courthouse and Library was adopted on [insert date].